Options for satisfying the "a-g" requirements

 There are a number of ways to fulfill this requirement.
 The options for satisfying the “a-g” subject requirements are described below.
 A downloadable guide is also available.

 The most common method students use to fulfill the “a-g” course pattern is by completing college-preparatory high school courses with grades of C or better.
 For California residents, these courses must appear on their high school’s “a-g” course list for the academic year the course was taken.

-Students are not restricted to completing high school coursework at their home high school.
-They may use a course from any California high school or program that appears on the institution's “a-g” course list for the year the course is completed.
+Students are not restricted to completing high school coursework at their home high school to satisfy their subject requirements.
+They may use a course from any California high school or program that appears on the institution's “a-g” course list for the year the course was completed.

-Completing a 3 or more semester (or 4 or more quarter) unit UC-transferable college course with a grade of C or better is another method to fulfill the “a-g” subject requirements.
-Specific nontransferable English and math courses can also satisfy their respective subject requirements.
+Completing a three or more semester unit (or 4 or more quarter unit) UC-transferable college course with a grade of C or better is another method to fulfill the “a-g” subject requirements.
+Designated nontransferable English and math courses can also satisfy their respective subject requirements.

-Earning a satisfactory score on specific SAT Subject, Advanced Placement (AP) or International Baccalaureate (IB) exams can fulfill an entire (or part of) an “a-g” subject requirement.
+Earning a satisfactory score on a SAT Subject, Advanced Placement (AP) or International Baccalaureate (IB) exam can fulfill an entire (or part of) an “a-g” subject requirement.

 A student may choose to use coursework taken at an institution or program that does not have an “a-g” course list to satisfy their "a-g" subject requirements.
 This would include courses taken from:

 - Accredited, non-online high schools that have not established an “a-g” course list*